DRojasLey/dani-camp/projects/project3/README.md

 We start by asking our user for some data that we will use for randomnizing the scenarios, we will provide the values the user selects from the available options.

 * Age (1st age - 4th age, time before the first ages are not taken into account as some races might not exist by that time)
-* Location
+* Location (based on cardinal points for simplicity)
-* Active Ainu Blessing for the battle
+* Active Valar Blessing for the battle (the name of the Valar that will bring multipliers to certain races with affinity)

 We must return the date of the battle and a recap of the battle